|

 questioning the authenticity of a particular teaching, heed well the Buddha's

-advice to his stepmother: The qualities of which you may know, 'These qualities
+The qualities of which you may know, 'These qualities

 lead to passion, not to dispassion; to being fettered, not to being unfettered;